cardonabits/haxo-hw/README.md

 ### Non-Goals 💥

-1. A haxophone will never be a saxophone replacement.
-A travel instrument, a fun jam horn, or a starting instrument to try out playing sax.
-But eventually you will want to buy a full-size brass horn.
+1. A haxophone is not designed to be a saxophone replacement.

 ## How does it work? ⚙️